Resources

 Spray foam attic insulation

-Spray foam attic insulation is one of the newer insulation types out there, and it comes in two varieties: open cell and closed cell.
+Spray foam attic insulation comes in two varieties: open cell and closed cell.

 Open cell is lighter and less dense.
 It’s better for filling spaces that have lots of little nooks and crannies.